-Publishers work in the book, newspaper and periodical industries, overseeing the production and distribution process.
-Their duties may include selecting which books to publish, determining how many copies to print and marketing the writers.
+Publishers work in the book, newspaper and periodical industries overseeing the production and distribution process.
+Their duties may include selecting which books to publish, determining how many copies to print and marketing the authors.
 Newspaper and periodical publishers focus on the day-to-day operations of a publishing company and ensure profitability by making decisions involving employees and finances.

 Many publishers face deadline pressures, as well as the pressure of choosing books or articles that will help their company be profitable.
 Finding interesting and marketable authors and helping them develop their work into published material can be very rewarding.

 - Communication Studies

 - Communication Technology

 - Digital, Radio, and Television Communication

 - Graphic Communications

 |Degree Name||English, journalism, communications or a related field|

 |Experience||Experience at a lower-level position is often required|